 I was turned around with my butt to my co-workers this morning hanging something up and someone said, “Wendy, what’s going on with your pants?” because they’re now low-riders in the sense that they fall down past my butt, not in the sense of me buying them this way on purpose so I could show off my tramp stamp and/or sexy new thong.

 The last time I opened up a box to find something to eat… Never mind, I don’t remember what it was.
 I have seriously been sitting here for 15 minutes trying to think of what it was.
 Maybe it was flax seed meal?
 Don’t worry – I didn’t know what that was until about six weeks ago anyway!

-I actually started a 12 week weight loss challenge on January 28th; we started the low carb thing on March 4th.
+I actually started a 12 week weight loss challenge on January 28th with the help from the Purefit keto diet; we started the low carb thing on March 4th.
 The comparison on how it’s been working for me can be seen by this handy-dandy graph.

 That nice solid line is all before we started cooking at home and eating whole foods and not buying pre-packaged things.
 Since we dove head first into it, that line actually has some progress.
 I know that losing weight slowly is the healthy thing to do and I am.
 I feel comfortable averaging a loss of 2.5 pounds per week.
 I don’t expect that to last forever and when it slows down, it slows down.

 Do have a goal weight in mind?
 I think so, but I don’t have anything nailed down in details.
 We’re getting married in August, so we have an idea of where we each want to be there, but that’s not a stopping point.